hikeventures/hikeventures.github.io/_posts/tidbits/2015-04-12-outdoors-tidbits-31.markdown

 layout: post
 ---

 Only 5 days left and we will happily packrafting in Sweden.
 What's new on HikeVentures?
-If you are an outdoor blogger, you can [submit](http://hikeventures.com/blogs/) your blog to our outdoor blog list so other readers can check out your blog as well.
+If you are an outdoor blogger, you can [submit](http://hikeventures.com/blogs/) your blog to our outdoor blog list so other readers can check out your blog as well. {% include intro_tidbits.html %}
 <a href="https://www.flickr.com/photos/90204224@N07/8198203106"><img src="https://farm9.staticflickr.com/8340/8198203106_c0d6968dc9_b.jpg" width="100%"></a>

 ## Trip Reports and Advice